 - 12. How does Immanuel Kant's approach to ethical decision-making differ from that of an ethical fundamentalist? - a.
-Kant's approach is premised on man's rationality and not on principles handed down from above. - b.
+Kant's approach is premised on the rationality of human beings and not on principles handed down from above. - b.
 Kant's approach stresses liberty and not justice. - c.
 Kant's approach judges society in moral terms by how it distributes goods and services. - d.
 Kant's approach assesses each separate act according to whether it maximizes pleasure over pain.